casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 The following considerations should be applied when trying to create an ERC-20 Token:

--	Interoperability – different implementations of the ERC-20 standard can hinder seamless integration between tokens, dApp, or wallets.
+-	Interoperability – Different implementations of the ERC-20 standard can hinder seamless integration between tokens, dApps or wallets.

 -	Project Security Audits – well-established standards usually undergo a thorough security audit.
 This ensures a higher level of security and reduces the risk of vulnerabilities.